Publius Sempronius Tuditanus: Tuditanus at Cannae

-The consul L. Aemilius Paullus (who died at Cannae) had left a reserve camp of about 10,000 men on the other bank.
+The consul Lucius Aemilius Paullus (who died at Cannae) had left a reserve camp of about 10,000 men on the other bank.
 These men who did not participate in the battle had three choices after the disastrous battle: surrender to Hannibal, attempt to break through the Carthaginian lines and escape, or stand their ground and die fighting.
 The smaller of the two camps was besieged by the Carthaginians.

 One of the few Roman officers who survived that fatal day, Publius Sempronius C.f.
 Tuditanus, along with his fellow tribune Gaius Octavius, advised that the men put on their shields, form a shield-wall, and break out through the lines of the exhausted Carthaginian army.
 Very few men agreed to go with him, the rest deciding to surrender to Hannibal and trusting that they would be ransomed by the Senate.
 The 600 men led by Tuditanus cut their way out to reach the larger camp, and from thence marched to Canusium, where they obtained safe refuge.
 Tuditanus's reputation was thus made with the Senate and the people of Rome.
 (The Senate refused to ransom those who had surrendered to Hannibal or been captured alive on the field of battle, with a senior senator Titus Manlius Torquatus citing the example of Tuditanus and his group, compared to the cowardly men who had not dared to break out).

 This episode recorded by Livy goes back via Lucius Coelius Antipater to the Roman poet Ennius, but it is not told by Polybius, who retells in the completely preserved third book of his historical work a reliable and detailed report of the events of the Second Punic War in the years 219 to 216 BC.
 Therefore there are doubts about the historicity of this episode.